 Klis Fortress

 The fortress is easily accessible from the city, only 40 minutes on bus 22 which leaves from the HRK National Theater Station.
-Do be aware that some buses are on a different schedule in the off-season, so check with the clerk at the station if the bus is running so you can catch it on time.
-The Fortress is open daily from 10:00-17:00 and only costsย โฌ8!
+Check with the clerk at the station to make sure the bus schedule is accurate.

 Ferry Trip To Hvar

-Although we didn’t take the chance to explore Hvar and the nearby islands, we definitely regret it!
-In hindsight, we would have taken a paid tour to explore the Blue Cave on Bisevo Island and the Green Cave on Ravnik Island.
-The boats enter sea caves where sunrays illuminate the cave with a stunning blue/green color.ย
+Check out the tours to explore Blue Cave on Bisevo Island and Green Cave on Ravnik Island.
+The boats enter sea caves where sunrays illuminate the cave with a stunning blue/green color.

 Krka National Park

 Krka National Park is one of the most popular day trips from Split, so if you’re traveling in peak season, be sure to make your plans early before it all books up!
-Another option is taking a trip to Plitvice Lakes National Park, which is a famous destination for its beautiful waterfall, but it is a 4-hour journey from Split!
-Of everyone we talked to that had been to both, almost everyone prefers Krka National Park more, even though you cannot swim at Krka anymore.
-Since 4 hours is quite the journey to make in a day, take advantage of more of your time while traveling and check out Krka National Park.
+Of everyone we talked to who had been to both, almost everyone prefers Krka National Park more, even though you cannot swim at Krka anymore.

 Summary - What to Do In & Around Split, Croatia